Customer Support

 noise of vibration

-Although vibration always generates noise, good quality vibration plates produce less mechanical noise.
+Vibration always generates noise.
+Good quality vibration plates produce less mechanical noise.
 Excessive mechanical noise most likely indicates a quality problem.

 Pivotal oscillation plates usually generate less noise because they vibrate at lower frequency (below 15Hz).
 You can watch TV while using a pivotal oscillation plate.

-Linear vibration plates generate significantly more noise when running above 30Hz, but usually not louder than a vacuum cleaner at the highest level.
-Should be acceptable for home-use.
+Linear vibration plates generate significantly more noise when running above 30Hz, but usually not louder than a vacuum cleaner.

 At the same noise level (dBA), human ears perceive higher frequency noise as louder and more annoying.

-Floor vibration induced by vibration plate can also generate noise.
+Floor vibration also generates noise.
 Use your vibration plate on a solid floor to avoid floor vibration.

 EMF